casabre/pyvisa-proxy/README.md

 ## Roadmap

-This should shortline outline the project goals within a version time line.
+This should shortly outline the project goals within a version time line.

 | Version | Description                                                                                                                |
 | ------- | -------------------------------------------------------------------------------------------------------------------------- |